ipsy-md/docs/docs/cluster/cecile/access.md

     The DNS name resolution for `cecile.ovgu.de` does not work from the medical campus.
 Workaround: use the IP address directly.

-### How to request an guest account to access Cecile
+## How to request an guest account

 To obtain a guest account for Cecile it is necessary to obtain first a guest account at OvGU.